tutorialsemailofficial-png/Bros-Studios/README.md

 A brother Company for movies and short films.

 ### What is bro studios?
-**Bro Studios** Is a flim making Production team that makes Animations on roblox to animations on wick many movies are rated highly.
+**Bro Studios** Is a flim making Production team that makes Animations on roblox to animations on wick, many movies are rated highly.

 ### How To Support: